 The nozzle and electrode are the consumables that wear out the fastest.
 The nozzle concentrates the plasma arc and funnels the gas flow.
 The electrode current completes the electric current from the torch to the plate.

 Compressed air flow forms the essence of a plasma cutter’s mechanism.
 A high-quality air compressor will ensure that your cuts are neat and that your consumables last longer.
+It is just one of a number of accompanying accessories to improve you plasma cutter.

 Before buying, it is important to know what kind of plasma cutting you will be doing.